-When you wear your Qhipas, you support these and many more talented artisans and Zapateros.
-Buy Qhipas, build schools!
+When you wear your Qhipas, you support these and many more talented artisans and Zapateros in both Peru and Ecuador.

-Our social mission is to help strengthen and preserve the awe-inspiring legacy of language, skills, and culture of our artisanal partners.
+Our social mission is to help strengthen and preserve the awe-inspiring legacy of language, skills, and culture of our Quechua-speaking artisanal partners from Peru.

 The idea is to make their traditional livelihood economically viable enough to attract the next generation of kids into doing the same and providing the means for those kids to learn their own language, history, culture and traditions within their own communities.

 Subscribe to hear about the latest arrivals, exclusive offers, and stories from our makers.